NHS Right to Choose Assessments

 Assessment Process

 Please ask your GP to refer to Community Assessment Therapy Services (CATS), complete our parent form and ask your GP to send their referral form along with your parent form to referrals@rtccatservices.uk.
 Once we have received this information, our clinical team will triage the referral to ensure we are the right service.
-If you live outside Norfolk and Waveney, we will need to contact your local ICB for them to agree to fund your child’s assessment.

 To prepare your child for their visit, please see pictures of our clinic rooms and take a video tour.